-In the printed circuit community the most common workmanship citations are IPC-A610, Acceptability of Electronic Assemblies, and IPC J-STD-001, Requirements for Soldered Electrical and Electronic Assemblies, both of which offer modest but valuable conformal coating guidance
+In the printed circuit community the most common workmanship citations are IPC-A610, Acceptability of Electronic Assemblies, and IPC J-STD-001, Requirements for Soldered Electrical and Electronic Assemblies, both of which offer modest but valuable conformal coating guidance.

-Historically, the issuing federal agency deactivated MIL-I-46058C in November of 1998.
+The issuing federal agency deactivated MIL-I-46058C in November of 1998.
 This deactivation meant the standard was ‘inactive for new design and is no longer used, except for replacement purposes’.
 That did not, however, mean MIL-I-46058C would disappear from the landscape and it certainly has not.

 Seeking to fill the void left by the deactivation of MIL-I-46058C, IPC issued IPC-CC-830A in July 1999.
 The general thinking was that some of the testing methodologies in 46058C were obsolete and arcane and that a new, streamlined, methodology, as contained in IPC-CC-830, could get the same level of performance and security in a more efficient fashion.
-In fact, incorporated into IPC-CC-830 is a statement reconciling the two standards ’ 3.2.1…….Conformal coatings presently qualified to MIL-I-46058C shall also be recognized as meeting the requirements of IPC-CC-830……….’.
+In fact, incorporated into IPC-CC-830 is a statement reconciling the two standards: ’ 3.2.1…….Conformal coatings presently qualified to MIL-I-46058C shall also be recognized as meeting the requirements of IPC-CC-830……….’.

-The result is that coatings that meet the requirements of MIL-I-46058C by default are qualified to IPC-CC-830.
+The result is that coatings which meet the requirements of MIL-I-46058C by default are qualified to IPC-CC-830.
 The coatings that meet IPC-CC-830 ARE NOT automatically qualified to MIL-I-46058C.

 In sum, while MIL-I-46058C was deactivated in 1998, it is still a common requirement.

 IPC-CC-830 and MIL-I-46058C achieve the same goal of ensuring a coating